bsmith89/midas2-wiki/MIDAS-2.0.md

 ## Single Nucleotide Polymorphisms (SNPs) calling

-Only species passing the user specific filter based on the above mentioned Species module would be genotyped.
-The default species selection filter parameter is set to detect abundant species in the sample.
-Users can select the parameters to suit the purpose of their research: if the purpose to genotype low abundant species, we suggested loosen the parameters to `median_marker_coverage` > 0.
+Only species passing the user specific filter based on the above mentioned Species module would be genotyped and construct the sample-specific genome database.
+Although the default parameters for the species selection is set to detect abundant species in the sample, users can adjust the parameters to suit the purpose of their research.
+That being said, to genotype low abundant species, we suggested loosen the parameters to `median_marker_coverage` > 0.

-To explore within-species variations for the species present in the sample data, raw metagenomic reads were aligned to the sample-specific genome databases.
-Nucleotide variation for each genomic site was then quantified via pileup and alleles count.
+To explore intra-species variations in the sample, raw metagenomic reads were aligned to the sample-specific genome databases.
+Nucleotide variation for each genomic site was then quantified via pileup and allele count.
 Reads mapping summary for all the species in the rep-genome database were reported in the per-sample snps summary file.
 MIDAS doesn't apply any more filters based on the reads mapping at this stage.

-### Example command
+### Sample command

-- Perform Pileup for all the species in the restricted species profile: `median_marker_coverage` >= 2 and `unique_fraction_covered` > 0.5
+- Perform Pileup for all the species in the restricted species profile: `median_marker_coverage` > 2 and `unique_fraction_covered` > 0.5

    ```
    midas2 run_snps --sample_name ${sample_name} -1 ${R1} -2 ${R2} \
          --midasdb_name uhgg --midasdb_dir /path/to/local/midasdb \
          --num_cores 12 --fragment_length 1000 \
          --select_by median_marker_coverage,unique_fraction_covered \
-         --select_threshold=3,0.5 \
+         --select_threshold=2,0.5 \
           ${midas_outdir}
     ```

 - Genotyping with Prebuilt Genome Database

   `--select_threshold=-1`: skip the Species module and pileup for all the species in a prebuilt Bowtie2 genome databases.
-Use with caution, only when you know exactly what you want to do.
+Use with caution.

    ```
    midas2 run_snps --sample_name ${sample_name} -1 $R1 -2 $R2 \